 Mathura and Vrindavan are two holy cities of Uttar Pradesh closely associated with the life of Lord Krishna.
-Mathura was the lord’s birthplace while Vrindaban was the locale for his childhood days and youthful years.
+Mathura was the Lord’s birthplace while Vrindaban was the locale for his childhood days and youthful years.
 There are many small and major temples scattered all across Mathura and Vrindaban which would definitely take you back in time to Dwapara Yuga; i.e. the era of Lord Krishna.
 Pilgrims from far and wide gather at Mathura and Vrindaban to catch glimpses of the various relics from the life of Lord Krishna.
-Our 1-day Mathura-Vrindaban tour will take you on a voyage across these fascinating destinations.
+Our Mathura & Vrindavan Car Tour Package will take you on a voyage to these fascinating destinations.

 Upon reaching Mathura station, you’ll be greeted by our tour representative who then escorts you to your car/coach and you proceed for a sightseeing tour of Mathura.
 The places we visit at Mathura are Krishna janmabhoomi temple, Dwarkadheesh temple, Mathura museum, Kans Qila.